vladdeSV/my-windows/README.md

 GOG (formerly Good Old Games) sells games DRM-free.
 When a developer publishes a game here, they know the risk of the game getting pirated.
 So often I'll buy a game here a second time. for teh lulz.

 ### [Discord](https://discord.com/)
-To communicate with my fellow games.
+To communicate with my fellow gamers.
 Usually I'll just hang out and talk with friends.

 ## Other
 I couldn't really fit these into their own categories without making the category list only have one to two items in it.
 So here we go.